dunkelfrosch/phpcoverfish/README.md

 *if you bound coverfish in your symfony application, composer will be create a symbolic link inside your bin/ directory so you can call this tool like others (phpunit, ...) from this path directly.*

-**PHPUnit-Mode** scan (recommended scan mode), using existing phpunit.xml instead of "raw" parameter for scan-path, exclude-path and autoload-file:
+**PHPUnit-Mode** scan (the recommended scan mode), using existing phpunit.xml instead of "raw" parameter for scan-path, exclude-path and autoload-file:

     php ./bin/coverfish scan tests/phpunit.xml \
             --phpunit-config-suite "PHPCoverFish Suite" \